There are bugs that look like ants in my house.

-Question: I was wondering … I found these ant-looking bugs in my house.
+Question: I found these ant-looking bugs in my house.
 The smaller ones look like a regular ant; the bigger ones look the same, but they have wings.
-Could these be a type of termite and, if so, I think I have found the majority of them.
-How is the best way to kill them?
+Could these be a type of termite, and if so, what is the best way to kill them?

 ANSWER: Ant and termite colonies produce swarmers during a certain time of the year.
 These individuals are males and females (future queens) and are capable of reproduction.
 The process of swarming is important for starting new colonies.